Babajide-James/alx-pre_course/README.md

-This is for my alx pre course
+this is for the directory